mediaelement/mediaelement-plugins/README.md

 ------ | --------- | ------- | --------
 stopText | string | _(empty)_ | Title for Stop button for WARIA purposes

+# Node.js

+Download it at https://nodejs.org/ and follow the steps to install it, or install `node.js` with `npm`.

+Once installed, at the command prompt, type `npm install`, which will download all the necessary tools.

 # Guidelines to Contribute

 ## General Conventions